-Brain fog isn't a medical condition itself, but rather a symptom of other medical conditions.
+Brain fog itself is not a medical condition but instead a symptom of other medical conditions.
 It’s a type of cognitive dysfunction involving:

 - memory problems